- Maintain cross-system references: Keep track of which records correspond between Broadstripes and your other systems

 - ❌ Don’t use if the same external ID might legitimately appear on multiple records

-- ❌ Don’t use if people should only have one employment record per external system
+- ❌ Don’t use if each person should only have one employer

-- ✅ Use when external system IDs have a distinctive format
+- ✅ Use when your external IDs have a distinctive format

-Available as merge toke for email and text messages
+Available as a merge token for email and text messages

 - ✅ Use when recipients need to reference their ID in another system